 - If your unit has known oil and gas operations or coal seams, DO ensure that every firefighter is provided with training on H²S.

 - If you happen upon a remote oil and gas pad area, DO cordon off the area with flagging, deny entry, and DO modify suppression tactics to avoid the area.

 - DO avoid low lying drainage, ravines, and gullies near oil and gas pads and coal seams as they tend to accumulate higher air concentrations of potentially toxic gases, especially during early morning hours when air has the tendency to sink.

 - If you suspect that someone has been exposed to H²S, DO seek medical care immediately at the nearest hospital.

 - DON’T locate fire camps, Incident Command Posts, or helispots on or near oil and gas pads.

 - DON’T attempt fire suppression on or in close proximity to oil and gas pads.
-Local petroleum engineer or resource advisor may recommend safe working distances, and firefighters may also be given H²S monitors when working near oil and gas pad operations and/or coal seams.
+Local petroleum engineers or resource advisors may recommend safe working distances, and firefighters may also be given H²S monitors when working near oil and gas pad operations, and/or coal seams.